 The Flora of North America has freely available online treatments for approximately 140 families of vascular plants, and 33 families of mosses; these treatments include keys, descriptions, range maps, and often line drawings.

-Other useful North American resources include the American Fern Society, the American Society of Plant Taxonomists (not to be confused with the American Society of Phlebotomy Technicians), the Botanical Society of America, the iDigBio portal, the Consortium of NA Lichen Herbaria, the Constortium of NA Bryophyte Herbaria, and the US National Park Service (see here for research and collecting permits for US National parks).
+Other useful North American resources include the American Fern Society, the American Society of Plant Taxonomists (not to be confused with the American Society of Phlebotomy Technicians), the Botanical Society of America, the iDigBio portal, the Consortium of Lichen Herbaria, the Constortium of Bryophyte Herbaria, and the US National Park Service (see here for research and collecting permits for US National parks).

 SERNEC (Southeast Regional Network of Expertise and Collections) provides links to member institutions throughout the southeast, as well as a wide variety of other useful information.
 Sernec Portal is providing access to vascular plant specimens records from the region.